tlg-23-10-sde-4/JavaProject_Team6/README.md

 While we did get a working product, we did not come close to meeting our aspirational goals outlined in our conversation.

+## Lessons

+1. We would have benefited greatly from an experienced team lead.
+Every conversation we had with Jay catapulted us forward for a short time; we proceeded at a glacial pace otherwise.

 ## Credits

 This game was created as part of TLG 23.10BL SDE4's Week 6 Project.